 - For example, you can take a noun, say the name of a pet animal, like dog.

 - Now, use prefixes and suffixes, at random, in order to create meaningful words, each having different meaning.
-For instance, you can add 'ma' to dog and generate the 'dogma'.
+For instance, you can add 'ma' to dog and generate the word, 'dogma'.

 - Set a time limit, say 15 seconds, within which you have to figure out as many new words as possible.
-Not only will this exercise increase your vocabulary, but also improve the skill of correlating things.
+Not only will this exercise increase your vocabulary, but will also improve the skill of correlating things.

-Expand The Word
+Expand The Word-stock

 - This activity is best suited if you want to increase your vocabulary.